Transportation in the Sacramento metropolitan area: Intercity bus services

-Megabus

-Megabus is an intercity bus service that offers trips between the University/65th Street station in Sacramento and the 4th and King Street station in San Francisco.
+Greyhound offers intercity bus service from two locations in the Sacramento area: Sacramento Bus Station and the Roseville Bus Stop.
+Megabus has intercity bus service between University/65th Street station in Sacramento and 4th and King Street station in San Francisco.
 The service makes up to five trips per day.

 RT Bus

 The Sacramento Regional Transit District offers local bus service throughout the City of Sacramento and some surrounding areas from 5 a.m. until 11 p.m. daily.
 The bus system consists of 70 routes and over 3,100 total bus stops.
 Ever since the light rail opened, the buses have primarily acted as feeders to the light rail routes.
 Headways are between 15 minutes and 80 minutes.
 Some routes operate on weekdays only or peak hours only.